sathwik-tumwar/Inventary-management-project/README.md

 # Inventary-management-System using files and JSON
-This project is about Amount Billing in shops.
+This project is about Inventary Management in Retail stores.